Meet The Team

 As director of the student ministries he oversees all instruction and activities related to the children and teens.
 This includes our annual Vacation Bible School, Nursery, Patch the Pirate and Teen program.

 Saved in 2008 as a result of the ministry of the Lighthouse Baptist Church, Bro.
 Anderson has continually striven to serve the Lord from a grateful heart.
 He credits his conversion to his parent’s teachings and exposure to Bible preaching.
 He characterizes his youth as being wasted with frivolous hobbies and misplaced priorities, but remains grateful for God’s forgiveness and the new opportunity to “redeem the time” that God has given him.
 Proudly serving as a weapons specialist in the Seabees, he participated in both Desert Shield and Desert Storm in 1990-1991.
 He returned to his native Louisville, established a home and eventually married Mrs. Kim Woodall.
-An avid reader and aficionado of history, he spends his free time assisting friends and neighbors, and has been affectionately referred to as the unofficial “mayor” of Little Mount.
+An avid reader and aficionado of history, he spends much of his free time assisting friends and neighbors.

 As a deacon, Bro.
 Anderson, overseers our buildings and grounds.
 He also directs the usher’s ministry and maintains missionary updates and correspondence for the church.
 He remains the embodiment of faithfulness and deeply values the ministry of the Lighthouse Baptist Church.